COVID-19 Information from the Minnesota Department of Health

 - Room rentals are on hold at this time.

 - The Food Shelf is open.
 Clients have the option to place an order online using the food reservation form on the HQB website.
-HQB staff shop for clients and provide curbside pickup or clients may wait in the lobby if they are wearing a mask.
+HQB staff shop for clients and provide curbside pickup.
 Limited delivery is also available.

 - The Early Learning Center is operating for children of essential workers and those who have been directed to return to work and minimizing the number of students in each room.
 Toys and equipment are disinfected each morning and throughout the day.
 Additionally, each child’s temperature is taken several times each day.